uniquekarki/PDFInsight/README.md

 # PDFInsight

-PDFInsight is a tool that extracts text from PDF documents and summarizes the content using the ChatGPT API.
-The summarized content is displayed in a user-friendly interface built with Streamlit.
+PDFInsight is a PDF summarization tool that leverages advanced natural language processing (NLP) models to generate concise summaries of lengthy PDF documents.
+The tool is designed to help users quickly understand the key points of a document without having to read through the entire text.

 ## Features

 - Upload PDF files and extract text
-- Summarize extracted text using OpenAI's GPT API
+- Summarize extracted text using Cohere's powerful NLP models
 - Interactive Streamlit interface for easy use

 ## Installation